 Cyprus has a good choice of TV and Radio stations available 24 hours a day.
 The Cyprus Radio-Television Authority regulates all TV and radio stations.
 As is to be expected, the majority of broadcasts are transmitted in the Greek language.
 The news is transmitted in the Greek language, except for the state-run public broadcasting service, […]

-We thought it would be interesting to write about some of the traditions and customs that one may come across amongst the Cypriot people.
-Some of these are traditional only to Cyprus, but the majority stem from Greek culture, and have been adopted and sometimes adapted over the years by Cypriots.
-A Roman-era mosaic in […]
+We thought it would be interesting to write about some of the traditions and customs that one may come across when visiting the Cypriot people.

 There are six major districts in Cyprus, with each region having the same name as its capital: Famagusta Famagusta (Ammóchōstos) was the number one tourist destination in Cyprus during the early 1970’s.
 The increasing number of tourists caused the construction of many new high-rise buildings and hotels here.
 At this time, the Varosha quarter of […]